 If you have additional time, do some gentle yoga to align movement with breath.
 Here is a great morning meditation yoga sequence to follow.
 Some days all I have time for is water with lemon and meditation.
 If you have more time on the weekends, do some journaling and yoga.

 You’re done!
 You’re grounded and focused and ready to take on your day.
 I’ve found that since I started this routine, I am much more adapted to handle whatever life throws at me during the day.
 I feel calmer and less flighty over all.
 And better focus.
 Meditation really improves your health, too: lower blood pressure and more balanced stress hormones.
+I recommend it to all my stressed clients, because I know that even the best protocol in the world won’t heal a person if their stress levels are unchecked.

 If you have 30 minutes in the morning, awesome.
 Or even if you can make just 5 minutes, start there.
 If you absolutely can’t make time in the morning, you can do this routine during your lunch break or before bed too, but I like the way it prepares me for the day.